 Syracuse has four top 100 recruits on board in 2015.
 Richardson is a scorer, Howard is skilled & can pass, while Diagne is an active, energy guy and Lydon is a fluid runner and impressive athlete.

 Dwayne Bacon gives Florida State some star power and is one of the better all around scorers in the 2015 class.
-Throw in Beasley who is wired up to get buckets, plus Mann and they have an impressive interior headed their way.
+Throw in Beasley who is wired up to get buckets, plus Mann, a defensive specialist, and the Seminoles are adding talent to their perimeter.
+Chris-Koumadje is intriguing because of his size, mobility and shot blocking ability.

 Dedric Lawson surprised many when he opted to reclassify up to the 2015 class.
 The move gives Memphis a pair of '15 commits.
 Both are long, lanky and versatily forwards that can score it.
 And they both happen to be brothers.